738th Expeditionary Airlift Squadron

 The 738th Expeditionary Airlift Squadron is a provisional United States Air Force unit.
 It is assigned to Air Combat Command (ACC) to activate or inactivate as needed.
-It operates Lockheed C-130 Hercules aircraft in theater airlift missions as part of the Global War on Terrorism.
+Reactivated after 2002, it operates Lockheed C-130 Hercules transport aircraft.
 Its current status and duty location is undetermined.

 The squadron was first activated as the 738th Bombardment Squadron in June 1943.
-After training in the United States with the Consolidated B-24 Liberator, the squadron deployed to the Mediterranean Theater of Operations, participating in the strategic bombing campaign against Germany.
+After training in the United States with the Consolidated B-24 Liberator, the squadron deployed to the Mediterranean Theater of Operations, bombing Germany.
 It earned two Distinguished Unit Citations for its combat operations.
 Following V-E Day, the squadron returned to the United States for conversion as a very heavy bomber unit, but was inactivated instead.

-The squadron was activated in the reserves in 1947, but does not appear to have been fully staffed or equipped before inactivating in 1949.
+The squadron was activated in the Air Force Reserve in 1947, but does not appear to have been fully staffed or equipped before inactivating in 1949.
 It was redesignated the 738th Troop Carrier Squadron and again activated in the reserve in 1952, but was inactivated the following year and its personnel and equipment transferred to another unit.
 It was converted to provisional status in 2002 and assigned to Air Mobility Command.
 It was reassigned to ACC in 2003.